guyjac/guyjac/README.md

 📫 [Feel free to reach out to me on LinkedIn](https://www.linkedin.com/in/guyjjacobs/)

-🔭 I'm currently working on a C# CRUD project which will assist users with customs entries
+🔭 I'm currently working on a C# CRUD project which will assist users with customs entries (Private repo)

 💍 I'm also currently working on an Ardunio metal detector project, powered by a ATTINY85!